na-na-hi/renget/archive/lorebook-guide.md

    But, `/\bjoe\b/` will only be triggered on ==joe==.
 - `//i` is case insensitive.
 Removing `i` is fine if you only want the entry to be triggered on correct capitalization.

--> Credit: Green, TravelingRobot, Okeri, Belverk, OmniDaemon, aion21, Atilla, OccultSage, Fluffy ->
+-> Credit: SGreen, TravelingRobot, Okeri, Belverk, OmniDaemon, aion21, Atilla, OccultSage, Fluffy ->

 [comment]: <> (SUPPORT-RENTRY-PATREON)